 If you can slip into the shoe, you can likely slip out of it too– and that does not make for comfortable walking, my friend.
 When possible always look for a heel with some security on top– straps, buckles, lace ups– all win, win, win.

-If your heel is not a wedge, doesn’t have a lot of support on the sole, or just need more support in general, gel inserts, foot petals or moleskin might be magic to your feet.
+If your heel is not a wedge, has a thin sole, or just need more arch support in general, gel inserts, foot petals or moleskin just might be your magic answer to how to wear high heels comfortably!

 The first is my favorite!